Diagnosing Mesothelioma via Biopsy

 Open Surgical Biopsy

-An endoscopic biopsy is a minimally invasive surgical procedure, but an open surgical biopsy is more involved, with the surgeon creating larger incisions and extracting larger tissue samples.
-This is the next step in diagnosing mesothelioma if the endoscopic biopsy doesn’t reveal a clear enough diagnosis for the health provider.
+An endoscopic biopsy is a minimally invasive surgical procedure, however, an open surgical biopsy is more involved.
+First, the surgeon will make a larger incision and extract larger tissue samples.
+Moreover, this is the next step in a diagnosis if the endoscopic biopsy doesn’t give clear results.

 This procedure involves a surgeon making a small incision in the chest cavity, where they’ll insert a tube.
 The medical professional will proceed to retrieve the tissue sample, as well as drain excess fluids to relieve the patient’s pain and pressure.